 A deep philosophical question sits before you today.
-Chili….with beans….or without?
+Is it a real chili recipe….with beans….or without?

 Did you really think I would take the time to offer a full on discussion of the merits of both sides?
 Okay, in all of my weirdness I probably would but I really don’t care if you like chili with or without beans.
 This bison chili recipe contains beans…deal with it.